01 Aug Favouring EVOLUTION, LEARNING and DEVELOPMENT: what neuroscience tells us and how to put it into practice

 This is a cross-sectoral tool that can be used to study, take notes, develop a group project, analyse a complex case and communicate effectively.
 The basic idea is to exploit the communicative power offered by lines, colours and shapes in a way that is available to everyone and not requiring artistic skills.
 Rather, we aim at an intuitive representation system that is innate in all of us.
 In fact, if we think about it, iconic communication has contributed to the great success achieved by Apple and Windows in the past, and of smartphones in more recent years, and no one had to explain that an envelope symbolized messages.

-The Ideographic Thinking will be part of the Integrative Sciences Hub starting from October 2017.
+The Ideographic Thinking is be part of the Integrative Sciences Hub.

 The power of the body